9th8/up-to-date-real-world-haskell/24-concurrent-and-multicore-programming.md

     call to `putMVar` that *should* occur not actually happening, again leading to deadlock.

-Because of these nice safety properties, it\'s wise to use `modifyMVar` whenever possible.
+Because of these nice safety properties, it's wise to use `modifyMVar` whenever possible.

 ### Safe resource management: a good idea, and easy besides